Vincent Davis rushes for 247 yards, Pitt beats Ga Tech 34-20

 The sophomore burst through a huge hole up the middle and took off with no one around, finally getting dragged down at the Georgia Tech 9 to set up the first of four short field goals by Alex Kessman.

+“I knew then what type of day it was going to be,” Davis said.

-Davis finished off his dynamic performance with a 38-yard touchdown run with 2 minutes remaining.
-He also had runs of 32 and 21 yards, averaging 9.9 yards on 25 carries.
+He finished off his dynamic performance with a 38-yard touchdown run with 2 minutes remaining.
+Davis also had runs of 32 and 21 yards, averaging 9.9 yards on 25 carries.

+“Everything was just perfect,” he said.
+“The line came out and was doing its job.
+Everyone was executing.
+We just came out and took over.”

-The Panthers finished with 317 yards on the ground after coming into the night ranked 13th in the ACC at 104.5 per game.
+The Panthers totaled 317 yards on the ground after coming into the night ranked 13th in the ACC at 104.5 per game.

+“We felt very dominant up front,” said center Jimmy Morrissey.
+“It was a fun game.
+Anytime you rush for that many yards, it’s a good time.”

 Kenny Pickett hooked up with DJ Turner on a 60-yard scoring pass and tallied Pittsburgh’s other TD on a 1-yard sneak.
 But the Panthers missed numerous opportunities to blow the game open, getting stopped on a fourth-down play from the 1 and settling for all those field goals — none longer than 30 yards.

-Freshman Jeff Sims ran for a 1-yard touchdown and tossed a pair of scoring passes — 21 yards to Jalen Camp and an 18-yarder to Dylan Deveney with 6:01 remaining that gave the Yellow Jackets a glimmer of hope after they fell behind 23-7 early in the second half.
+Georgia Tech freshman Jeff Sims ran for a 1-yard touchdown and tossed a pair of scoring passes — 21 yards to Jalen Camp and an 18-yarder to Dylan Deveney with 6:01 remaining that gave the Yellow Jackets a glimmer of hope after they fell behind 23-7 early in the second half.

 But Davis snuffed out any thoughts of a comeback.